HarrieV8/MMM-SeaConditions/README.md

 This version gives sea surface temperatures for a given location, but in the future I may include other conditions like waves, air temperature and wind.

-a graph with conditions for a week, including three days forecast and trend analysis
+Module displays a bar graph with conditions for a week, including 3 days forecast.

-See the [wiki page](https://github.com/Dennis-Rosenbaum/MMM-Template/wiki) for an in depth overview of how to get started.

 ![Example of MMM-Template](./example_1.png)